waitinfuture/emapreduce/intl.en-US/User Guide/Kerberos authentication/LDAP authentication.md

 -   Configure LDAP manager user/password to Kerberos server end \(Has\) in the EMR console.

-    Enter the EMR Console Cluster Configuration Management - HAS software, configure the LDAP manager user name and password to the corresponding bind\_dn and bind\_password fields and restart the HAS service.
+    Enter the EMR console Cluster Management - HAS software, configure the LDAP manager user name and password to the corresponding bind\_dn and bind\_password fields and restart the HAS service.

     In this example, the LDAP service is the ApacheDS in the EMR cluster, and related fields can be obtained from ApacheDS.